 - Try a Dummy: Some parents that are having trouble getting newborn to sleep at night find that using a dummy helps.
 Dummies are also recommended to help reduce the risk of Sudden Infant Death Syndrome, or SIDS, along with placing the baby on his or her back.
 If you find that your newborn won’t sleep on back, it is imperative that you keep trying.
 Remember, babies are new to all of this and may need a little practise and repetition before finally settling into their new life in this world.
 Afraid of what repercussions introducing a pacifier to your baby might cause?
 Take a peek at our post on getting rid of the dummy to help you gauge the appropriate age and method for ridding your child of their pacifier, at the right time.

 - Try a Device: Got a swing, vibrating chair or some other gadget marketed towards giving your baby a good night’s rest?
 While we don’t recommend allowing your baby to sleep in such a device all night, it might be helpful for encouraging those cat naps throughout the day and giving you some time to yourself… at least for a few minutes.
+You should also make sure the room they’re sleeping in is perfectly comfortable.
+Use a bath and room thermometer to check if the place is cool or warm enough.

 - Make It Count: At some point in the day, you’re going to have to put your baby down.
 When you do, be sure to put your newborn somewhere safe, such as in his or her bassinet, crib or play yard.
 However, when you are holding the baby, make sure to make that time count.
 Sneak in plenty of cuddles, and do skin-to-skin contact for longer stretches of time if you know you’ll need to be putting him or her down soon.
 While it isn’t likely to keep your baby from protesting when you do depart, at least you’ll know you’ve gotten some quality time in before running to the loo.